What Does Sleep Have to Do with Epilepsy?

 Treatment for Sleep Seizures

 Treating nocturnal seizures is important because it begins to feed into a cycle of seizure risk.
-Some people may only experience seizures at night and never have one happen suring the day.
+Some people may only experience seizures at night and never have one happen during the day.
 However, other individuals may be at risk of experiencing seizures during the day as well as during the night.
-In this case, the sleep deprivation that comes from nocturnal seizures may then go on to trigger daytime seizures.
+In this case,.

 - Brain Basics: Understanding Sleep National Institute of Neurological Disorders and Stroke.
 (2022).
 Retrieved 24 September 2022, from https://www.ninds.nih.gov